The tree of happiness flowers and fruits most abundantly for the creative man

 Cave Rock is marked on this map as the dark spot just off the tip of the Bluff.

-(above) A remarkable photograph of the headland to the Bluff, with the remnants of Cave Rock still visible as a pile of rocks.
+(above) A remarkable photograph of the headland to the Bluff, with the remnants of Cave Rock still visible as a pile of rocks in the left lower quadrant of the image.

 (above) A drawing of Cave Rock by the Durban artist Cathcart W. Methven, 1891.